<img alt="" src="https://secure.insightful-enterprise-52.com/784587.png" style="display:none;">

 • Enterprise processes are often quite complex, spanning multiple departments and locations within the same organization.

-• BPMS were even more complex, requiring a number of in-house training sessions or on-call consultants before employees could actually use them.
+• BPMS was even more complex, requiring a number of in-house training sessions or on-call consultants before employees could actually use them.

-Soon enough, BPM suddenly started losing its ‘golden goose’ status, becoming more of an ugly duckling who grew up into an equally ugly duck.
+Soon enough, BPM suddenly started losing its ‘golden goose’ status, becoming more of an ugly duckling who grew up to become an equally ugly duck.
 Articles like this one started proclaiming the death of BPMS as it was then known.

 As it turns out, it was more of a re-birth than a dead-and-extinct situation—in other words, low-code technology forever changed BPM.

 Instead of depending on costly and time-consuming manual coding, you can create your own industry- and organization-specific applications with minimal effort.
-Another great thing—they have API integration abilities with 3rd party SaaS solutions.
+Another great thing is that they have API integration abilities with 3rd party SaaS solutions.

 Forrester’s Clay Richardson, one of the world’s experts on low-code platforms, spoke on the benefits of low-code: